 Step 6: Engage Like a Human

 Reply to comments, like posts, and ask questions.
-People trust brands that engage consistently.
+Brands that show two-way communication build stronger audience engagement.

 Step 7: Track, Review, Adjust

 The best marketing strategy fits your tools, time, and team.
-Focus on being effective where you are rather than being everywhere.
-Studying social media marketing strategy examples from successful brands can help you find this balance.
+Be effective where you are, not everywhere.
+Learning from social media marketing strategy examples helps refine your own approach.

 Practical Social Media Marketing Tactic

-Social media marketing tactics are the specific actions that implement your strategy, helping execute your plan effectively across different platforms.
+Social media tactics are the specific actions that bring a marketing strategy to life, helping execute plans effectively across different platforms.

 1. Content Creation Tactics